March 19th - 20th 2009

 The huge surge of interest amongst education professionals, game companies, learners, employers, parents, public sector agencies and technology providers over the last 5 years has been demonstrated by the overwhelming success of the gaming strands in the Handheld Learning Conference.

-Game Based Learning built on this success and provided more depth by creating stimulating, challenging and provocative dialogue spaces at the intersection between the education, gaming, social media and consumer electronics sectors.
-There, policy makers, thought leaders, innovators and key practitioners met and exchanged ideas, knowledge and experiences as part of a unique ongoing conversation.
+If you’ve ever thought, "I need someone to do my Excel project," you'll find plenty of innovative solutions at this conference.
+Game Based Learning builds on previous successes and offers even more depth by creating stimulating, challenging, and provocative dialogue spaces at the intersection of education, gaming, social media, and consumer electronics sectors.
+Policy makers, thought leaders, innovators, and key practitioners come together here to exchange ideas, knowledge, and experiences as part of an ongoing, unique conversation.

 Speakers included: